koldaniel/sql-server/examples/cs/Windows/Xamarin/README.md

 #Xamarin Studio
-The C# application was developed using Xamarin Studio Community.
+The C# applications was developed using Xamarin Studio Community.